OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/hex-function.md

 |[Null](vbe-glossary.md)|Null|
 |[Empty](vbe-glossary.md)|Zero (0)|
 |Any other number|Up to eight hexadecimal characters|
-You can represent hexadecimal numbers directly by preceding numbers in the proper range with  `&;H.` For example, For example, `&;H10` represents decimal 16 in hexadecimal notation.
+You can represent hexadecimal numbers directly by preceding numbers in the proper range with  `&H.` For example, For example, `&H10` represents decimal 16 in hexadecimal notation.

 ## Example